Cuvantul-Zilei/cz-api/README.md

 ## Deploy

-Deployments are automatically synced with branch `master`
+Deployments are automatically synced with branch `prod`

 ## Inspiration